 - Is there a need of additional functions in the model, i.e., are there parts of the activity that have not been described because they are taken for granted? - Are there any foreground functions where the Input has not been defined?
-If the Input to a function is missing it means that the function will never be carried out, in which case there is no need to include it in the first place.
+If the Input is missing it means that the function never will be carried out, in which case there is no need to include it in the first place.
 Similarly, are there any foreground functions where the Output has not been defined?
-If the Output is missing from a foreground function it means that the Output is never used for anything, in which case there is no need to include the function in the model.
-Note, however, that this only applies to foreground functions, but not to background functions, cf., above.

-- Are there any functions where the FMV has marked any of the aspects with a red ring? - Are there any background functions from which the Output could be variable?
+If the Output is missing from a foreground function it means that the Output never is used for anything, in which case there is no need to include it in the model.
+Note, however, that this only applies to foreground functions, but not to background functions, cf., above. - Are there any functions where the FMV has marked any of the aspects with a red ring? - Are there any background functions from which the Output could be variable?
 In that case they need to be considered in further detail or "expanded".